Is my school already interested in ECAR?

 I want our campus to become a refuge.
 Where do I start?

 If you’re the pioneer for ECAR on your campus, then the first thing to do would be to get your top administration, especially your President, on board.
 Think about the best way to secure a “Yes.”
 A face-to-face meeting; a letter signed by like-minded faculty, staff, students, alumni, and donors (or any combination of these); a petition; talking to VPs first; putting together a proposal before any of these?
+Here’s the ECAR cheat sheet to help you with talking points!

 My campus administration is on board.
 What next?